 Right now, I am writing this whilst sitting in South Africa, in a beautiful villa in Camps Bay near Cape Town which is definitely another thing to be grateful for.
-And this morning I ticked something off my bucket list, which was to hike up Table Mountain.
+And this morning I ticked something off my bucket list, which was to hike the Kasteelspoort route up Table Mountain.

 We continued all the way to the cable car station as that’s how we wanted to get down again.
-All in all, it was around 7km and took us 4.5 hours including a few short breaks.
+All in all, it took us 4.5 hours including a few short breaks.

 You start on a jeep trail which feels nice and simple...

 ...before finding yourself on terrain like this.
-That’s my friend Rob doing an impression of a mountain goat.
+These are my friends impersonating mountain goats.

 By the time we reached the end, and there were many moments where we thought we were climbing the last peak only to get to the top of it and see 3 others still to go.
 We were all exhausted but especially me as my fitness level was so far below the others.
 But it was great to have a bunch of my best and most supportive friends on the hike to encourage me.
 If there had been someone less fit or able than me I would have spent the whole time worrying about them and feeling guilty as I chose the route.
 We were a group of six and it meant that at times some could power on ahead whilst we took it slower, and vice versa.